AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/09.adguard-on-xiaomi-devices/docs.en.md

         - docs
 ---

 ##1.
-First of all you should "Lock" AdGuard in recent apps list:
+First of all you might need to  "Lock" AdGuard in background:

-— Drag AdGuard down to make options viable:
+— Swipe it down to make options visible:

 <img src="https://cloud.githubusercontent.com/assets/8577547/19343100/74ff48fa-913d-11e6-8d15-423e5e16353a.png" width="300">

 — Click on the "Lock" icon.
-This will not let Xiaomi to close AdGuard automatically.
+This will not let your device to close AdGuard automatically or with help of BGKiller (background process killer).
 It should look like this:

 <img src="https://cloud.githubusercontent.com/assets/8577547/19343634/a8aadec4-913f-11e6-8a1b-2e440d0d8952.png" width="300">

 ##2.
-The next thing to do to make AdGuard work properly is to setup Xiaomi's security settings.
+The next thing to do is to make AdGuard work properly, go to your device security settings.

 * _[Battery](#battery-setup)_
 * _[Permissons](#permissions-setup)_